pivotal/docs-tap/install-air-gap.hbs.md

 - `GITLAB-USER` is the user name of your GitLab instance.
 - `GITLAB-PASSWORD` is the password for the `GITLAB-USER` of your GitLab instance.
 This can also be the `GITLAB-TOKEN`.
 - `GITLAB-TOKEN` is the API token for your GitLab instance.
 - `MY-DEV-NAMESPACE` is the name of the developer namespace.
 SCST - Store exports secrets to the namespace, and SCST - Scan deploys the `ScanTemplates` there.
 This allows the scanning feature to run in this namespace.
-  - If there are multiple developer namespaces, use `ns_for_export_app_cert: "*"` to export the SCST - Store CA cert to all namespaces.
+If there are multiple developer namespaces, use `ns_for_export_app_cert: "*"` to export the SCST - Store CA certificate to all namespaces.
 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from the registry for scanning.
 - `SECRET-NAME` is the name of the TLS secret for the domain consumed by HTTPProxy.